-- 1/4 cup chopped fresh cilantro (optional)
+- 1/4 cup chopped fresh cilantro optional

 - Dice the red onion and place in a small bowl of cold water while you prepare the other ingredients.
 This will keep the onion from being too strong and overpower the flavors of the salsa.

 - Drain the red onion and add to the mixture with the remaining ingredients, adjusting the amount of fresh lime juice and salt and pepper to taste.

 - Stir in fresh cilantro and serve with tortilla chips or with grilled fish or tacos.